norcross/wp-bouncer/readme.txt

 None yet.

 == Changelog ==
+= 1.2 =
+* Fixed some typos in the variables used to generate the session ids.
+* The fakesessid_{user_login} transients are now storing arrays of session ids.
+This allowed for multiple (but limited) sessions per user if wanted.
+* Added wp_bouncer_ignore_admins filter, if returning false even admins will be bounced.
+* Added wp_bouncer_redirect_url filter, which can be used to change the URL redirected to after being bounced.
+* Added wp_bouncer_number_simultaneous_logins filter, which can be set to limit logins to a number other than 1.
+0 means unlimited logins.
+* Added wp_bouncer_login_flag in case you want to hook in and do something right before bouncing (or potentially stop the bouncing).

 = 1.1 =
 * Admin accounts (specifically users with "manage_options" capability) are excluded from bounces.
 This will eventually be a setting once we setup a settings page.
 * Readme changes.